 Centerline feature class

 The centerline feature class is the geometry source from which routes are created.
 It must have an ObjectID field, a CenterlineID field, and From and To date fields.
-The CenterlineID is a system-generated, globally unique identifier (ID) that Pipeline Referencing uses to associate centerlines to routes.
+The CenterlineID is a system-generated GUID that Pipeline Referencing uses to associate centerlines to routes.
 The centerline feature class can be given a name that is appropriate to your business, but you may have only one centerline feature class per ALRS.

 Centerline sequence table